PyMySQL/mysqlclient/doc/user_guide.rst

               WHERE price < %s""", (max_price,))

 In this example, ``max_price=5`` Why, then, use ``%s`` in the string?
-Because MySQLdb will convert it to a SQL literal value, which is the string '5'.
+Because tiledb.sql will convert it to a SQL literal value, which is the string '5'.
 When it's finished, the query will actually say, "...WHERE price < 5".